New Graduate Student Orientation

 Information for newly arriving international students

 Register at the Office of International Student and Faculty Services.
-Once you have arrived on campus and have arranged your housing, the first place you should go is the Office of International Student and Faculty Services in Baker University Center, room 348.
-The office is open from 8 a.m. to 5 p.m., Monday through Friday, and extra hours on the Saturday and Sunday of Orientation Week of each quarter.
+Once you have arrived on campus and have arranged your housing, the first place you should go is the Office of International Student and Faculty Services, which is in the Walter International Education Center, 15 Park Place (right next to the upper floor of Baker University Center).
+The office is open from 8 a.m. to 5 p.m., Monday through Friday, and extra hours on the Saturday and Sunday of Orientation Week of each semester.

 The international student advisors will copy your passport and I-20 or DS-2019, give you information about orientation, and answer any immediate questions that you may have.